ParadigmHyperloop/comp5-software/OnPod/FlightComputer/README.md

 # Flight Computer devlopment
-- Ensure DOcker is installed and running on your machine
+- Ensure Docker is installed and running on your machine
 ## Taskrunner setup for VsCode
 - install VsCode `Tasks' extension by actboy168
 - open comp5-software\OnPod\FlightComputer folder with VsCode
-- replace .vscode/tasks.json line 28 `compile and run RC HelloWorld` -> `/c/hyperloop/comp5-software/OnPod/FlightComputer` with your path
+- replace the folder bath in .vscode/tasks.json line 28 command:`compile and run RC HelloWorld`, with your path. replace this -> `/c/hyperloop/comp5-software/OnPod/FlightComputer`
 - Try task buttons in blue taskbar at bottom of VsCode window:
     `echoTest` // should print `Hello taskrunner test good.` `build FC Image` // should build FC image `pi_fc:v1`